Fibroids in pregnancy - what you need to know

 – A feeling of pressure or pain in the pelvis

-– Heavy menstruation (periods) that can last longer than normal – this may also lead to anemia, causing dizziness, fatigue and shortness of breath
+– Heavy menstruation (periods) that can last longer than normal – this may also lead to anaemia, causing dizziness, fatigue and shortness of breath

 – A large fibroid can press on the bowel or bladder.
 So if you feel you need to urinate more frequently, this could be a symptom.
 Or if it is pressing on the bowel, you may suffer from constipation.